2310 Criteria for Immediate or Expedited Responses to Service Requests

 2341.2 Application for Assistance Form Completion and Receipt Date

-Form H1200, Application for Assistance-Your Texas Benefits, may be mailed if the applicant can complete the form or has help available.
-If the applicant is cannot complete the form, it is the case worker's responsibility to provide the form and help the applicant with completing the form at the initial interview.
+Form H1200, Application for Assistance-Your Texas Benefits, may be mailed if the applicant can complete it or has help available.
+If the applicant cannot complete the form, the caseworker must provide and help the applicant complete it at the initial interview.

-If Form H1200, Application for Assistance-Your Texas Benefits, has been mailed to the applicant, it is the case worker's responsibility at the initial interview to review the form for completion and help the applicant complete the form, if necessary.
+If Form H1200, Application for Assistance-Your Texas Benefits, has been mailed to the applicant, the caseworker must, at the initial interview, review the form for completion and help the applicant complete the form, if necessary.

-Ensure that the person completes the entire application, signs and dates it, and understands the penalties for fraud in the event the person deliberately gives false information.
+Ensure that the applicant completes the entire application, signs and dates it, and understands the penalties for fraud if the applicant deliberately gives false information.
 Do not make any changes to Form H1200, Application for Assistance-Your Texas Benefits, after the applicant has signed it.
-Document any changed or additional information on Form 2064, Eligibility Worksheet.

-For applicants or people requiring a Medical Assistance Only (MAO) determination to be sent to Medicaid for the Elderly and People with Disabilities (MEPD), the case worker must assist the applicant or person with completion of the application form and provide the most complete packet possible to MEPD.
-The case worker should ensure the following items are included to facilitate the financial eligibility process:
+For applicants or people requiring a Medical Assistance Only (MAO) determination be sent to Medicaid for the Elderly and People with Disabilities (MEPD), the caseworker must help the applicant or person with the completion of the application form and provide the most complete packet possible to MEPD.
+The caseworker should ensure the following items are included to help the financial eligibility process:

 • bank accounts for community attendant services – bank name, account number and balance;

-• award letters showing amount and frequency of income payments;
+• award letters showing the amount and frequency of income payments;

-• life insurance policy – company name, policy number, face value or copy of the policy;
+• life insurance policy – the company name, policy number, face value or copy of the policy;

 • a signed and dated Form H0003, Agreement to Release Your Facts;

-• confirmation that Medicaid Estate Recovery Program and Appendix XXXV, Long Term Services and Supports, were shared with the applicant by checking the appropriate boxes on Form H1746-A, MEPD Referral Cover Sheet or Form 2067, Case Information;
+• confirmation that Medicaid Estate Recovery Program and Appendix XXXV, Long Term Services and Supports, were shared with the applicant by checking the appropriate boxes on Form H1746-A, MEPD Referral Cover Sheet;

-• preneed funeral plans – name of company, policy or plan number, and copy of preneed agreement;
+• preneed funeral plans – the name of company, policy or plan number, and copy of the preneed agreement;

 • correct up-to-date phone numbers; and

-• power of attorney or guardianship – copy of the legal document.
+• power of attorney or guardianship – a copy of the legal document.

-While it may not be possible to obtain everything on the list, the case worker should gather all available information to prevent the applicant from a delay in certification.
-The case worker should explain to the applicant that failure to submit the required documentation to MEPD could delay completion of the application or cause the application to be denied.
+While it may not be possible to get everything on the list, the caseworker should gather all available information to prevent the applicant from a delay in certification.
+The caseworker should explain to the applicant that failure to submit the required documentation to MEPD could delay the completion of the application or cause the application to be denied.

-If Form H1200, Application for Assistance – Your Texas Benefits, has not been returned by the 30th day from the initial home visit, the case worker may deny the application.
-The case worker sends Form 2065-A, Notification of Community Care Services, with Rule Reference 26 Texas Administrative Code Section 271.151(c): “Applicants or their representatives applying for services provided with regard to income must sign an application for assistance form.”
-In the comments section, the case worker enters: “HHSC is unable to make an eligibility decision within 30 days due to your failure to furnish information.”
-The case worker must document all contact in the case record.
+If Form H1200, Application for Assistance – Your Texas Benefits, has not been returned by the 30th day from the initial home visit, the caseworker may deny the application.
+The caseworker sends Form 2065-A, Notification of Community Care Services, with Rule Reference 26 Texas Administrative Code Section 271.151(c): “Applicants or their representatives applying for services provided with regard to income must sign an application for assistance form.”
+In the comments section, the caseworker enters: “HHSC is unable to make an eligibility decision within 30 calendar days due to your failure to furnish information.”
+The caseworker must document all contacts.

-When an income eligible person is receiving services and their spouse applies after the eligible person, the eligible person’s form, if it is less than one year old, may be used for the spouse.
+When an income-eligible person is receiving services with a form less than one year old, and their spouse applies after them, the eligible person’s form may be used for their spouse.
 Review Form H1200, Application for Assistance-Your Texas Benefits, to ensure the information is still valid, have the spouse sign and date it for the current application, and complete a new eligibility determination.

 2341.3 Categorical Eligibility

-If a financial determination has already been made for the applicant by Social Security or another program within the Texas Health and Human Services Commission (HHSC), then the applicant may be considered categorically eligible.
+If Social Security or another program within the Texas Health and Human Services Commission (HHSC) has already made a financial determination for the applicant, the applicant may be considered categorically eligible.
 The applicant is categorically eligible if receiving:

 • other Community Care Services Eligibility (CCSE) services.